krrish94/dvo_python/README.md

 * 2000 - 2020: Chalk out action plan.
 * 2020 - 2050: Dinner break.
 * 2100 - 2130: Download a sequence from TUM RGB-D, load and display stuff
+* 2140 - 2300: Build pyramid levels (plus a lot of interruptions :|)